PabloGS94/Circular-menu/README.md

   Each list will be displayed in a column depending on the class given (first-menu, second-menu and third-menu).

-  The file will automatically style the initial position of the <li > elements towards the bottom-right of the screen parting from the very first item on the list which should always start as the main element of that list.
+  The file will automatically style the initial position of the 'li' elements towards the bottom-right of the screen parting from the very first item on the list which should always start as the main element of that list.

   Once an item on any of the list is clicked, that item will be moved dinamically to the center of the screen, moving all other items on the list accordingly